 HostPapa vs. iPage

-iPage is a sister brand of eHost focused on budget web hosting.
-They are owned by Endurance International, but unlike eHost, they don’t seem to be receiving active investment.
-Their main thing is extremely cheap short-term pricing.
-I’d generally avoid iPage, but head to head against HostPapa, I’d use them.
+iPage is a sister brand of HostGator focused on budget web hosting.
+They are owned by Endurance International, and their main thing is extremely cheap short-term pricing.
+I’d generally avoid iPage, unless you are looking for a deal.
+Otherwise, I’d use HostPapa.

 HostPapa vs. HostGator

 HostGator is a very well-known brand in the hosting industry.
-They are also owned by Endurance International, which makes them another sister brand to eHost/iPage.
-They are one of Endurance International’s main brands and have a solid balance between cheap long-term pricing, good support and good performance.
+They are also owned by Endurance International, which makes them another sister brand to iPage.
+They are one of Endurance International’s main brands and have a solid balance between cheap long-term pricing, good support, and good performance.

 HostPapa vs. InMotion Hosting

-InMotion Hosting is one of the largest and fastest growing independent (ie, owned by employees not a large corporate holding company) hosting companies.
+InMotion Hosting is one of the largest and fastest growing independent (ie, owned by employees, not a large corporate holding company) hosting companies.
 This site uses a VPS server with InMotion.
 I reviewed InMotion here.
-They have all-around much better customer support and better performance than HostPapa.
+They have all-around much better customer support and better pricing than HostPapa.

 Side note about InMotion – they also own a starter hosting brand called Web Hosting Hub that offers even better unlimited pricing than InMotion with great performance.
-They compete head to head with HostPapa.
 They are a bit more expensive, but also make an excellent starter hosting company if you want an independent hosting company.
 I reviewed Web Hosting Hub here.
 You can check out Web Hosting Hub here…

 Conclusion & Next Steps